-Please click HERE to see our class guidelines sheet, which has helpful information about our class routines and expectations.
+Here is our class guidelines sheet, which has helpful information about our class routines and expectations.

-Due to Covid restrictions, if you would like to speak to staff, please do not approach them at the door but ring the office to leave a message or contact them via Seesaw.
+If you would like to speak to staff, please do not approach them at the door but ring the office to leave a message or contact them via Seesaw.
 Staff will return your call or answer your Seesaw message as soon as they can.

 As part of our topic, Year 6 learnt about the different countries that make up the continent of North America and about a number of famous natural and human landmarks.
 They also found out about dreamcatchers, which the native American Indians used to put above the cribs of babies to catch bad dreams.
 They each designed and made their own dreamcatcher, using willow, cut from the willow tunnel on the school's nature trail, and coloured thread, beads and feathers.